mauropalsgraaf/fpscala-workshop/workshop.md

 Having functions that are referentially transparant provide some great benefits.
 Reasoning about software becomes easier and software is more likely to be correct.
 We will discuss some advantages of functional programming in a bit.
 First we are going to take a look at why having referentially transparant functions is important.

 This example originally comes from the book Functional Programming in Scala and shows that functions that contain side-effects do not compose.
 Consider the following function written in Scala.
-More details will be explained later, but the intend should be clear.
+More details later, but the intend should be clear.
 This function will give you a coffee given a CreditCard and a PaymentService.
 There is an obvious side-effect in the function, which is calling the PaymentService.
 This will charge the CreditCard for the price of a cup of coffee.

 ```
 class Cafe {